Test Catalog

 Higher concentrations of NfL may be found in persons with history of stroke, atrial fibrillation, myocardial infarction, chronic kidney disease, pregnancy, and diabetes.

-Lower concentrations of NfL may be found in individuals who are obese (BMI > or =30).
+Lower concentrations of NfL may be found in individuals with a BMI of 30 or more.

 All immunometric assays can, on rare occasions, be subject to a hooking effect at extremely high analyte concentrations (false-low results), heterophilic antibody interference (false-high results), or autoantibody interference (unpredictable effects).
 If the laboratory result does not fit the clinical picture, these possibilities should be considered.